drupalprojects/quiz/README.txt

 Requirements
 ------------
-Drupal 5.x
+Drupal 6.x
-PHP 4.3.0 or greater
+PHP 4.3.0 or greater (5 is strongly recommended)
+MySQL 5

 The module consists of two types of modules: the Quiz module itself (quiz.module), and various question types (example: multichoice.module).
 The